New England for Offshore Wind

 During the 2018 gubernatorial election, hundreds of ELM supporters urged Governor Baker to commit to doubling down on Massachusetts’ offshore wind procurement.
-We look forward to working with Governor Baker and the legislature to not only reach this commitment, but go beyond it, replacing our retiring fossil fuels with reliable, renewable energy.
+We look forward to working with Governor Baker and the legislature to not only reach this commitment, but go beyond it.

 An Act relative to multi-state offshore wind procurement